Presentations 2025

 George Rendell, Siemens Digital Industries Software

 Siemens introduces first traceable Digital Thread for Characteristics.
 DMSC specification for Model-Based Characteristics are supported through Design, Manufacturing, Quality, and PLM workflow.
-New Characteristics capabilities are built on the industry’s leading capabilities for Product Manufacturing and Information (PMI) and Model Based Engineering (MBE).
+New Characteristics capabilities are built on the industry’s leading capabilities for Product Manufacturing and Information (PMI) and Model Based Engineering (MBE)

 Model Based Definition for Digital Thread in Industry: Why, How, What?